vibewell25/vibewell/docs/docs/guides/feature-walkthroughs.md

-# Vibewell Feature Walkthroughs
+# VibeWell Feature Walkthroughs

-This document provides detailed step-by-step walkthroughs for the main features of the Vibewell platform.
+This document provides detailed step-by-step walkthroughs for the main features of the VibeWell platform.

 ## Table of Contents
 - [Virtual Try-On](#virtual-try-on)